MasterCard Lola: Team beginnings and aspirations

+Technology of the T97/30 and car launch

 The Lola chassis, dubbed the T97/30, was based on most of their CART technology yet never saw the inside of a wind tunnel and barely had on-track tests.
 This was mainly because the design of the engine fell behind schedule.
+The T97/30 designed by Broadley and Chris Saunders was launched at the Hilton Hotel in London on 20 February 1997.
+At the car launch Broadley stated the team aimed to win the World Championship within a four year period.